Kovalevskyi-Academy/Zeus/detailManuals/maven.md

 * `-m`,`--maven=<mavenHome>` - maven home directory _**(optional, if M2_HOME absent in your system)**_
 * `-t`,`--test` - test a project
 * `-h`,`--help` - show help

+### examples

+`java -jar Zeus-27.jar maven -c` — clean your project

+`zeus maven -c` — the same, but in google claud

+`java -jar Zeus-27.jar maven -b` — build your project

+`zeus maven -b` — the same, but in google claud

+`java -jar Zeus-27.jar maven -t` — runs your tests that you yourself added or wrote in the project

+`zeus maven -t` — the same, but in google claud